InsideAgent/InsideAgentBot/README.md

 To add this bot to your own discord server, simply click this [link](https://discord.com/api/oauth2/authorize?client_id=786721755560804373&permissions=8&scope=bot) and it choose the server you would like the bot in!

 And just like that the bot is ready to go!
+(If the bot does not show online, it is because I am waiting for new hardware to run it on, i thank you for your patience.)

 <p align="right">(<a href="#top">back to top</a>)</p>